 What many people don’t realize about EMV transactions is that they actually take a bit longer than magstripe transactions.
 The card stays in the reader for the entirety of the transaction (several seconds) so the technology can verify that the card checks out.
 (You can read more about chip card security technology here).

 Because EMV transactions take a bit longer, they’ll likely accelerate the adoption of NFC (or contactless payments).
 NFC payments (like Apple Pay) take only seconds and are just as secure as EMV transactions.
-The Square contactless and chip reader accepts both EMV and NFC payments.
+The Square Reader for contactless and chip accepts both EMV and NFC payments.

 And there you have it.
 A few simple steps, and there’s nothing to worry about for the liability shift and the transition to EMV and NFC.
 We’re here to make sure your business is ahead of the curve with the latest technology to process any form of payment securely.